Battle of Leyte Gulf: Battle

 Kurita's force caught Rear Admiral Clifton Sprague's Task Unit 77.4.3 ('Taffy 3') by surprise.
 Sprague directed his carriers to launch their planes, then ran for the cover of a rain squall to the east.
 He ordered the destroyers and DEs to make a smoke screen to conceal the retreating carriers.

 Kurita, unaware that Ozawa's decoy plan had succeeded, assumed he had found a carrier group from Halsey's Third Fleet.
 Having just redeployed his ships into anti-aircraft formation, he further complicated matters by ordering a "General Attack", which called for his fleet to split into divisions and attack independently.

 The destroyer USS Johnston was the closest to the enemy.
 On his own initiative, Lieutenant Commander Ernest E. Evans steered his hopelessly outclassed ship into the Japanese fleet at flank speed.
 Johnston fired its torpedoes at the heavy cruiser Kumano, damaging her and forcing her out of line.
 Seeing this, Sprague gave the order "small boys attack", sending the rest of Taffy 3's screening ships into the fray.
 Taffy 3's two other destroyers, Hoel and Heermann, and the destroyer escort Samuel B. Roberts, attacked with suicidal determination, drawing fire and disrupting the Japanese formation as ships turned to avoid their torpedoes.
 As the ships approached the enemy columns, Lt.
 Cdr.
-Copeland of Samuel B. Roberts told all hands via bull horn that this would be "a fight against overwhelming odds from which survival could not be expected."
+Robert Copeland of Samuel B. Roberts told all hands via bullhorn that this would be "a fight against overwhelming odds from which survival could not be expected."
 As the Japanese fleet continued to approach, Hoel and Roberts were hit multiple times, and quickly sank.
 After expending all of its torpedoes, Johnston continued to fight with its 5-inch guns, until it was sunk by a group of Japanese destroyers.